 We are unable to disclose information which belongs to the Students' Union, as they are a seperate entity and not listed under Schedule 1 of the act.

 When you are writing to us for information, you may first wish to check our publication scheme to find out if the information you want to request is already available to the public.

 If we have refused your request in full or in part because of an exemption, we will always state what this expemption is and refer you to the section of the freedom of information act where the exemption is referenced.
 You can find out more about each exemption from the Information Commisioner's Office website.
 If you are unhappy with the way that an exemption has been applied, you may contact us for further explanation.

 If you are unhappy with the way in which your request was handled, or have reason to believe that you have not received all of the information that you are entitled to under the act, it is suggested that you contact the Information and Data Compliance team at firstname.lastname@example.org in the first instance.

-You can ask for an Internal Review of your request and the Review will look at all aspects of your complaint and report back to you within a reasonable time frame, normally within 20 working days.
+You can ask for an Internal Review of your request and the Review will look at all aspects of your complaint and report back normally within 20 working days, however this will be dealt with on a case by case basis.

 You should make your request in writing to: